 Since medically retiring after 35 years in CEO roles in hospitals, medical device companies and value-based care providers, James Doulgeris stays active by advising healthcare companies and systems in the AI and analytics spaces.
 He also works to improve care and treatments for the rare disease community including the first initiative to use clinical and claims analytics to identify, diagnose and treat rare disease beginning with CRPS/RSD.
-As an award winning novelist for "The Dyodyne Experiment," Doulgeris is hard at work with his writing partner on its sequel, "Sentience."
+As award winning novelists for "The Dyodyne Experiment," Doulgeris is hard at work with his writing partner, V. Michael Santoro, on its sequel, "Sentience."
 He is also a contributor writing articles and providing background and interviews on healthcare for national publications and news outlets.